SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions.md

 #### Loop through Dates

 For looping through the dates, we will take advantage of the functionality that gives us the **`LocalDate`** class in **Java**.
 We will define a **start date variable** that we can do using the constructor that accepts a year, month, and day.
 We know the year is the starting year we read from the console and the month and the day must be January and 1st respectively.
-In Java, the "constructor" of **`LocalDate`** accepts as first argument the year, as second argument the month and as third argument the day of the month:
+In Java, the "constructor" of **`LocalDate`** accepts as the first argument the year, as second argument the month, and as the third argument the day of the month:

 ![](assets/chapter-9-1-images/02.Magic-dates-01.png)

 Once we have the start date, we want to create a **loop that runs until we exceed the final year** (or until we pass December 31 in the final year if we compare the full dates), increasing each day by 1 day.

 To increase by one day in each rotation, we will use a method of **`LocalDate` – `plusDays(…)`**, which will add one day to the current date.
-The method will take care instead of us, to decide where to skip the next month, how many days there is a month and everything around the leap years.
+The method will take care instead of us, to decide where to skip the next month, how many days there is a month, and everything around the leap years.

 ![](assets/chapter-9-1-images/02.Magic-dates-02.png)